Maybe's a Strong Word

 “It depends on who you’re talking to about the story but most people forgot about it and find it surreal.”
 Leo smirked.
 “But not many people can see what you see.”

-Listening to a stranger talk about what she could do as if he knew her was suffocating.
+Suddenly, the whole room became suffocating.
 She could feel her blood rushing through her veins faster than usually, her head was lighter and she started to hear voices whispering into her ears.
 Leo got on his feet quickly and grabbed her shoulders.

 “What’s going on?
 Are you alright, Zoe?”